A Directory of Activities at Thornhill Presbyterian

 Locally, we support the Thornhill Christmas Assistance program.
 Our Christmas Mitten Tree gathers warm clothing donated by the congregation which is sent to communities locally and across Canada, most recently to Evangel Hall and to First Nations communities in Ontario and Saskatchewan.
 The TPC community knows that our faith is borne out in our actions, and caring for others locally and globally will remain a priority.
 Anyone with an interest in furthering TPC’s mission and outreach goal is invited to assist in this ministry.

-A committee established by Session to give general leadership to efforts within our congregation aimed at making the most of the gifts God has given us. this committee seeks to utilize the gifts of our congregation and all resources to maximize our mission and ministry in Christ’s name.
-It seeks ways to develop among the congregation a strong understanding of what it means to be stewards of our time, talents and treasure, as individuals and as a congregation.
+The Stewardship committee was established by Session to give general leadership to efforts within our congregation aimed at making the most of the gifts God has given us.
+This committee seeks to utilize the gifts of our congregation and all resources to maximize our mission and ministry in Christ’s name.
+It also seeks ways to develop, among the congregation, a strong understanding of what it means to be stewards of our time, talents and treasure, as individuals and as a congregation.
 The committee works within the scriptural tradition of Christ’s parable of the talents.

 Welcoming – Greeters